 - Conduct investigations on a range of subjects;

-- Build confidence and self esteem;
+- Build confidence and self-esteem;

 - Understand the value of communication;

-- Improve their talk and listening skills;
+- Improve their speaking and listening skills;

 - Work as a team.

 Day 1 – Course introduction & setting goals

 - Introduction to the course, the school, and the external week activities;

 - Icebreaker activities using drama for trust and ensemble building.

 - Identification of needs and goals for each participant and relevant populations;

 - Presentations of the participants’ schools.